Skip to main content

 • Ask about appeal rights: If a benefit or health plan denies care, ask for the notice and appeal deadline.

-• Use 211: If you need help outside aging services, 211 may find food, housing, bill, and local nonprofit options.
+• Use 211: If you need help outside aging services, 211 may find food, housing, bill, and nonprofit options.

 Local resources that may help next